nicolasnetz/VRPTW/README.md

 # VRPTW

-Solve the solomon instances with the model VRPTW1 from Ch.5 Toth&Vigo, 2014
+Solve the Solomon instances with the model VRPTW1 from Ch.5 Toth&Vigo, 2014 using python and cplex

 Features: